gabriel-roth/metamodule-plugin-sdk/docs/tips.md

 - Do not `push_back` or `emplace_back` or otherwise change the length of a std::vector (or any std container such as list, deque, etc...)
 You can read/write data in a vector, but don't change the capacity of the vector.
-If you do need a dynamically-sized vector in the audio thread, one useful technique is to use `reserve()` when you construct your module.
+If you need a dynamically-sized vector in the audio thread, one useful technique is to use `reserve()` when you construct your module.
 Then you can safely call `push_back` in the audio thread as long as you are 100% certain you will not push more items than you reserved.

+### Workarounds for VCV Rack plugins

 I've seen a few examples of VCV Rack plugins that allocate memory in the audio thread.
 The most common example is allocating channels when a cable is patched